rjhogan/Adept-2/README.md

   optimization.
 It is backwards compatible with and as fast as Adept 1.1.

-Note that version 2 is still beta software.
-If you are primarily interested in automatic differentiation then please use Adept 1.1, which is mature.
+If you are not interested in the array capability of Adept 2.0 then Adept 1.1 may be more to your liking as a very lightweight library that has virtually all the automatic-differentiation capabilities of version 2.0.

 For further information see:
 * The [Adept-2 web site] (http://www.met.reading.ac.uk/clouds/adept2/)